LLM2CLIP: Powerful Language Model Unlocks Richer Cross-Modality Representation: Methods

-\begin{itemize} \item \textbf{Fine-tuning Parameters and Adaptor Design:} Training CLIP typically requires large-scale datasets and significant batch sizes, resulting in considerable computational costs.
-Therefore, we aim to employ efficient Parameter-Efficient Fine-Tuning (PEFT) methods for this post-training stage.
+\textbf{Model Architecture: } Training CLIP typically requires large-scale datasets and substantial batch sizes, resulting in considerable computational costs.
+Therefore, we employ efficient Parameter-Efficient Fine-Tuning (PEFT) methods for this stage.
 By default, we enable full gradients for the visual encoder to facilitate learning from LLM knowledge.
-Given the large size of the LLM, we compare two fine-tuning strategies: (1) directly fine-tuning the LLM using LoRA, and (2) freezing the LLM gradients and appending previously introduced Transformer or Linear adaptors after its output layer as learnable modules to obtain the sentence token features.
-Method (2) offers distinct advantages, including completely eliminating gradient updates for the LLM, thus significantly reducing GPU memory consumption.
-Moreover, since the adaptor is placed after the LLM, we can even precompute and store text features through offline inference, thereby reducing the inference overhead from multiple epochs to just a single pass.
-Consequently, this approach eliminates the need to load the LLM into GPU memory during training, greatly accelerating experiment iteration and training time, and drastically reducing GPU memory footprint.
-By default, we adopt method (2) with an adaptor consisting of four linear blocks.
-Detailed efficiency analysis will be presented in~\Cref{sec:exp-stage-2}.
+Given the large size of the LLM, we compare two strategies: (1) fine-tuning the LLM with LoRA, and (2) freezing LLM gradients and appending previously introduced Transformer or Linear adaptors after its output layer as learnable modules to obtain sentence token features.
+Method (2) offers clear advantages: it completely eliminates LLM gradient updates, significantly reducing GPU memory usage.
+Moreover, since the adaptor is placed after the LLM, text features can be precomputed and stored via offline inference, reducing inference overhead from multiple epochs to a single pass.
+As a result, this approach avoids loading the LLM into GPU memory during training, accelerating experimentation and reducing training time and memory footprint.
+By default, we adopt method (2) with an adaptor of four linear blocks.
+Detailed efficiency analysis is provided in \Cref{sec:exp_stage_2}.

-\end{itemize} \textbf{Training Methods:} We tested several approaches: \begin{itemize} \item (a) Removing the original CLIP Text Encoder and using LLM with CLIP Vision Encoder directly for cross-modal contrastive learning. \item (b) Retaining both LLM and original Text Encoder, applying separate CLIP losses to both encoders. \item (c) Adding an additional contrastive learning task between LLM and the original Text Encoder to method (b). \item (d) Concatenating LLM and Text Encoder output features in method (b), then performing contrastive learning with CLIP Vision Encoder. \end{itemize} Extensive experiments (see~\Cref{tab:stage-2-methods}) led us to adopt method (a) for its simplicity and effectiveness.
+\textbf{Training Methods:} After introducing an LLM into CLIP, we are left with two text encoders.
+How should they be used most effectively?
+We tested several approaches: (a) Removing the original CLIP Text Encoder and using LLM with CLIP Vision Encoder directly for cross-modal contrastive learning. (b) Retaining both LLM and original Text Encoder, applying separate CLIP losses to both encoders. (c) Adding an additional contrastive learning task between LLM and the original Text Encoder to method (b). (d) Concatenating LLM and Text Encoder output features in method (b), then performing contrastive learning with CLIP Vision Encoder.
+Our extensive experiments led us to adopt method (a) for its simplicity and effectiveness.

 \textbf{Training Data:} With the integration of LLM, our method inherently excels at processing dense and detailed image captions.
 Datasets such as DreamLIP and Recaption, which leverage Share-Captioner~\cite{chen2023sharegpt4v}, InstructBLIP~\cite{instructblip_paper} and LLaVA-1.5~\cite{liu2023improvedllava} to generate multiple dense captions per image, can be effectively utilized.
 We explored multiple caption scenarios, employing multiple positive caption examples during contrastive training and blending real and MLLM-generated dense captions.
 Ultimately, we adopted a strategy blending real captions and dense MLLM captions at a 50\% ratio.